The City of Brass (novel): Plot

 The city and its many djinn tribes is a kindling box that King Ghassan al Qahtani holds together with an iron fist, and Nahri and Dara's arrival in Daevabad threatens to set it all on fire.
 Both as Nahri as the return of a Nahid healer that revitalizes her Daeva tribe that revered the Nahids and resented the djinn, and Dara as the ancient warrior whose brutality in the war 1400 years ago is still remembered and feared by present-day djinn.
 Nahri learns more about the healing arts, her new role as leader of the Daevas, and the complicated politics of the city, while Ali learns more about the corruption and prejudices of the city and his family's role in it.
 Dara meanwhile leaves the city with a group of djinn soldiers and Emir Muntadhir to chase rumors of ifrit sightings and is gone for months.

-When Ali refuses his role as Qaid and his connection to the Tanzeem comes to light, King Ghassan forces him to become friends with Nahri as a way to warm her to their family so that eventually she and Emir Muntadhir can marry.
+Ali's connection to the Tanzeem comes to light and King Ghassan forces him to become friends with Nahri, in hopes of increasing the chances of marrying Nahri to Ali's elder brother Muntadhir.
 By uniting the Qahtani and Nahid families, Ghassan hopes that it will put to past their ancient tribal hate.
-Ali quickly finds an in despite his awkwardness as both he and Nahri share a love for Cairo, books, and economics.
-Nahri meanwhile also has an ulterior motive by using Ali as a mark to gain information about the djinn and using that knowledge to protect herself and Dara.
-However they begin to grow close as Ali teaches Nahri how to read and how to use fire magic, while she tells Ali stories of home and helps him improve his Arabic.
-Their friendship is heavily criticized on both sides by their allies who see it as a betrayal to their tribe and politics.
+Nahri initially welcomes Ali's friendship only to gain political advantage, but they slowly begin to actually warm up and bond as actual friends.
+Ali teaches Nahri how to read and how to use fire magic, while she tells Ali stories of home and helps him improve his Arabic.
+Nahri's healer mentor Nisreen criticizes this development, seeing her friendship with Ali as a betrayal to the Daevas, whose rule Ali's ancestors overthrew.